 Firefighter Tyler Thomas Promoted to Captain in Training Division

-Firefighter Tyler Thomas is promoted to Captain in the Training Division to work alongside the newly promoted Training Chief Brandy Polk.
+Firefighter Tyler Thomas is promoted to Captain in the Training Division to work alongside the newly promoted Training Chief Brandy Waters.
 Captain Thomas began his Fire and Emergency Services career in 2009 with Gwinnett County and came to Carroll County Fire Rescue in 2020, possessing certifications as a NPQ Firefighter I and II, along with being an Apparatus Pump and Aerial Operator, NPQ and Fire Instructor, Emergency Medical Technician - Paramedic, and Haz-Mat Emergency Response Specialist, along with specialized training, and serving as a coordinator for the Fire Recruit School.

-Firefighter Brandy Polk is promoted to the position of Division Chief of Training.
-Division Chief Polk has an impressive background and resume, never stopping short in her willingness to train and learn throughout her extensive career in the fire service.
+Firefighter Brandy Waters is promoted to the position of Division Chief of Training.
+Division Chief Waters has an impressive background and resume, never stopping short in her willingness to train and learn throughout her extensive career in the fire service.
 Polk holds certifications as a NPQ Firefighter I & II, NIMS, and as a basic fire instructor, NPQ I & II fire instructor, NPQ evaluator, Fire Control instructor, along with multiple other specialized areas of instruction, along with completing the Georgia FLAMES certification, and extensive training in leadership for fire and EMS.

-Division Chief Polk will be responsible for 122 fire rescue personnel as being the main source of contact for all training needs, record keeping, and developing and implementing training that will challenge and shape the staff from here forward, while keeping the foundation of what makes Carroll County Fire Rescue the family and community-oriented department it has become.
+Division Chief Waters will be responsible for 122 fire rescue personnel as being the main source of contact for all training needs, record keeping, and developing and implementing training that will challenge and shape the staff from here forward, while keeping the foundation of what makes Carroll County Fire Rescue the family and community-oriented department it has become.

 Deputy Chief Bud Benefield Retires